 Riding distance – warm-up ride, up to 35 kms / 21 miles

-Riding distance – 35 to 60km / 15 to 38miles
+Riding distance – 35 to 65km / 15 to 40 miles

 Note: Tonight you will need to pack an overnight bag for the next night of the tour.
 When staying overnight in Milford Sound you will be able to take a small bag and the majority of your luggage will be secured in the vehicle.

 This morning we drive into the Fiordland National Park amid the beech forests and mountains, that the region is famous for.
-The beautiful Milford road tracks through the wilderness and we stop to enjoy some of the short walks on the way, before a wonderful cycle down to the Humboldt Falls at the end of the very quiet & scenic Hollyford road.
-We coach through the Milford Tunnel and then enjoy the sheer delight of a 16km cycle descent down into Milford Sound and our accommodation for the night, our very own floating hotel.
+The beautiful Milford road tracks through the wilderness and we stop to enjoy some of the short walks and views on the way, before arriving at The Divide.
+From here we walk to Key Summit, a 3 hour return hike that gives spectacular views of the Hollyford Valley and Humboldt & Earl mountain ranges.
+We coach through the Homer Tunnel and onto Milford Sound, stopping en-route to explore the famous Chasm walkway before arriving at our accommodation for the night, our very own floating hotel!
 This boat takes us out of the Sound and into the open seas beyond before returning to a sheltered spot for the night.

-Riding distance – 37km / 23miles
+Riding distance – Up to 51 km / 31 miles

-Riding distance – 36 to 58km / 22 to 36miles
+Riding distance – Up to 46 km / 28 miles

-HYBRID BIKE (Additional Charge)
+MOUNTAIN BIKE (Additional Charge)